dotnet/docs/docs/fundamentals/networking/http/httpclient.md

 ## Create an `HttpClient`

 Most of the following examples reuse the same `HttpClient` instance, and therefore only need to be configured once.
 To create an `HttpClient`, use the `HttpClient` class constructor.
+For more information, see [Guidelines for using HttpClient](httpclient-guidelines.md).

 :::code language="csharp" source="snippets/httpclient/Program.cs" id="todoclient":::